As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

 - Enbridge’s workforce included 4,809 Ontario-based permanent and temporary employees, and provisioned contractors, at year’s end;

-- Enbridge paid nearly $382.3 million in salary to our Ontario-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid nearly $382.3 million in base salary to our Ontario-based permanent and temporary employees—much of that injected directly into the provincial economy; and

 - On a national scale, Enbridge had a cross-Canada workforce of 10,110 permanent and temporary employees, and provisioned contractors, at year's end, and paid more than $873 million in base salary to our permanent and temporary employees in Canada.